-The Top 10 Attractions at Emerald Park
+The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 Emerald Park is Ireland’s only theme park, located just outside Dublin.
 It was opened in 2010 by the Tayto crisp company and was called Tayto Park until a rebranding in 2022.
+The vision originally came from Ray Coyle, the founder of Tayto Snacks, who wanted to bring a permanent attraction to County Meath.

-A new expansion has added Emerald Park’s first themed land – Tír na nÓg.
+A new €22 million expansion has added Emerald Park’s first themed land – Tír na nÓg.
 It’s based on the land of eternal youth from Irish mythology and features 3 new rides.
-The new land has expanded the footprint of Emerald Park and added further capacity to the theme park.
+The new land has expanded the footprint of Emerald Park and added further capacity to the theme park, meaning it can handle the busy summer crowds much better.
+The theming is really good with custom soundtracks and Irish folklore dotted all around the area.

 Emerald Park is growing every year so there’ll be changes to this list as time goes on.
 It’s our local theme park though and we’ll no doubt be visiting often to keep it updated!